How to Create Volume by Diskpart? [Full Guide]

 If your partitions are not well managed, your system may have a lot of free unallocated space.
-Therefore, Windows users use the diskpart create partition command to manage their system drives and storage.
+Therefore, Windows users oftern use the Diskpart create partition command to manage their system drives and storage devices.

 There are different types of partitions that you can create in Windows.
-You can do it all using diskpart create partition Windows 11/10 commands no matter the partition type.
-So, our article will show you an in-detail step-by-step guide to using Windows diskpart command.
+You can do it all using Diskpart to create partitions in Windows 11/10 with different commands no matter the partition type.

 Diskpart create partition is a built-in command in Windows operating system.
 Using this command, you can manage, create, and edit your partitions in Windows OS.
 Let's see below how to create different partition volumes using the diskpart command.

 Boot volume is the primary partition of your operating system.
+It's also known as a bootable partition.
 All your operating system files are stored in this partition.
 In simple terms, your operating system resides in the boot volume portion.

 Step 1: Open CMD on your Windows computer.